Top Tips for Baby and Childhood Eczema

 The inspiration behind creating the ORGANIC BEESWAX BALMS are my daughters who both had really bad eczema and allergies from birth.

-I wanted to see if there were other ways to moisturise without using products with a long ingredient lists full of preservatives and chemicals I didn’t know – and after a LONG tome of working on it – developed the ORGANIC BEESWAX BALM for Sensitive Skin.
-There are just 4 organic ingredients in it and no water – so no preservatives needed – each loaded with amazing health benefits – check out the ingredients section on the website for more details on this.
+I wanted to see if there were other ways to moisturise without using products with a long ingredient lists full of preservatives and chemicals I didn’t know – and after a LONG time of working on it – I developed what I consider to be the best baby eczema treatment, our ORGANIC BEESWAX BALM for Sensitive Skin.
+There are just 4 organic ingredients in it and no water – so no preservatives needed – each loaded with amazing health benefits – and with Hero Ingredient, Organic Beeswax.

 TOP 5 TIPS